norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 ### Legend
 To minimize repetition I am going to use the following icons as shorthand:
-- :monocle_face: **Copy exactly.** I know, AWS docs might say you can change the filename or specify the path somewhere
+- :monocle_face: **Copy exactly.** I know, AWS docs or a tutorial might claim you can change the filename or specify the path somewhere; my experience has been that not all the configs are respected, and often the

 1. Set up your repos
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ4MTczMDYxMiwyMDA3NjA4ODQzLC04NT
+eyJoaXN0b3J5IjpbLTEwMDU0NjMwNTYsMjAwNzYwODg0MywtOD
-AxOTEwMTldfQ==
+UwMTkxMDE5XX0=
 -->